jbruns/ArgoCD-Talos/README.md

 - [ArgoCD](https://argoproj.github.io/cd/) keeps watch over this Git repository, and makes changes accordingly to the cluster based on commits.
 - Bitnami [sealed-secrets](https://github.com/bitnami-labs/sealed-secrets) is what's used to encrypt secrets in a way that allows them to be kept in a public repo.

-Currently I only have a single node, which is running [TrueNAS SCALE](https://www.truenas.com). k3s comes as part of the distribution, so it takes very little effort to fully integrate GitOps principles into it.

 ## :robot:&nbsp; Automation